Data views overview

 • Create one or more and/or one dimensions from a single schema field.
 It’s a one-to-many relationship.
 For example, you could create one or more Revenue metrics and/or one or more Revenue dimensions from a single schema field.

-• Use a numeric field as a dimension: For example, if you want to pull the Revenue metric from the Revenue dimension, the Revenue dimension would show each value as a dimension item ($100, $175, $1,000, etc.) and the number of instances for each dimension item.
-Revenue as a metric would behave like it always has.
+• Use a numeric field as a dimension: For example, if you want to pull the Revenue metric from the Revenue dimension, the Revenue dimension would show each value as a dimension item.
+And the number of instances for each dimension item as a metric.

-• You can edit the ID of a component - this is used for cross-data-view compatibility.
+• You can edit the ID of a component for cross-data-view compatibility.
 The component ID is what the reporting API uses to identify a specific metric or dimension.
-Because you can arbitrarily create many metrics or dimensions from one XDM field, we will give you the option to define your own component ID.
-As a result, a metric you use in one Workspace project can be compatible across data views (and the API), even if they are based on totally different fields from different connections or data views or from a different schema in XDM.
+Because you can arbitrarily create many metrics or dimensions from one XDM field, you have the option to define your own component ID.
+As a result, a metric you use in one Workspace project can be used compatibly across data views (and the API).
+Even if the metrics are based on totally different fields from different connections, data views, or from a different schema in XDM.

-• You can specify the friendly component name that will appear in Analysis Workspace.
+• You can specify the friendly component name that appears in Analysis Workspace.
 By default, this name is inherited from the schema display name, but you can now overwrite it for this specific data view.

 • You can tag a component to make searching for it in Workspace easier.

 • You can hide a component in reporting.
 Some metrics and dimensions settings require a second metric or dimension for configuration (like metric deduplication or purchase deduplication, for example).
-This allows you to define a metric or dimension that can be used in the settings of another metric or dimension without being exposed directly in reporting (such as purchase ID).
+Hiding a component allows you to define a component that can be used in the settings of another component without being exposed in reporting.

 • You can apply formatting to a metric, such as showing decimal, time, percent, or currency; specifying decimal places; showing upward trend as green or red; and specifying currency options.

 • You can create a metric or dimension based on only some of the values in the schema field.
-For example, if you wanted an “errors” metric, you could create a metric from the page name field but only include pages that contain the word ‘error’.
-The errors metric created from this is supported by filters, insertable into calculated metrics, and it works with attribution, flow, fallout, etc.
+For example, if you wanted an Errors metric, you could create a metric from the page name field but only include pages that contain the word error.
+The Errors metric created this way supports filters, can be inserted into calculated metrics, and works with attribution, flow, fallout, etc.

 • For dimensions, you can automatically include or exclude only certain values within a specific field.
-For example, if a developer sent in a wrong value of dev mistake into a field, you could easily exclude it from reporting using an exclude rule and it will behave as if it never existed in the data.
+For example, if a developer sent in a wrong value of dev mistake into a field, you could easily exclude it from reporting using an exclude rule.
+The dimension behaves as if the wrong value never existed in the data.

 • You can rename your containers in a data view and have those renamed containers surface in any Workspace project that is based on that data view.